J-E-Y/JJ_TIL/content/post/2019-11-20-how-to-check-if-element-has-any-children-in-javascript.md

 ---
-title: How to check if element has any children in Javascript?
+title: <Javascript> How to check if element has any children in Javascript?
 summary: ':rocket:'
 author: JohnJung
 date: '2019-11-20'